RA Job Description

-- Insure that there are proper safety guidelines for various emergencies posted on your floor.
+- Ensure that there are proper safety guidelines for various emergencies posted on your floor.

 - Be aware of concerns which students have and respond to these concerns in an appropriate manner.

-- Assume responsibility for insuring that students are able to pursue academic interests in the living unit.
+- Assume responsibility for ensuring that students are able to pursue academic interests in the living unit.